cynthialmy/cynthialmy/README.md

 * User empathy
 * Strong execution

-I believe the best systems are not the most complex.
-They are the most intentional.
+I believe the best systems are the most intentional.

----

 ## Connect